awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Using the iam:CreateServiceLinkedRole action with wildcards (*) in the resource can allow creation of unintended service-linked roles.
-We recommend that you specify resource ARNs instead.
+We recommend that you specify resource ARNs instead."
-"
 ```

 **Resolving the general warning**